sikkimlfa/sikkimlfa.github.io/_posts/2026-08-05-lfa-manual-publication.md

 # Chapter 5 — Related Acts and Rules

 Audit work extends beyond the Local Fund Audit Act.

-The manual should explain relevant provisions from other legislation applicable to local bodies.
+The manual should explain relevant provisions from other legislation applicable to local bodies, including:

-Examples include:

 * Panchayati Raj legislation
 * Municipal legislation